python-can-define-radio/python-course/classroom_activities/Ch02_Advanced/01_numpy.md

 </details>

-### Concatenate arrays (np.concatenate) forces appending of the two arrays instead of adding each element
+### Concatenate arrays
+- `np.concatenate` forces appending of the two arrays instead of adding each element.

 ```python3
 ## 7